HL7/davinci-pct/input/pagecontent/gfe_coordination_specification.md

 Retrieval of a [GFE Packet](StructureDefinition-davinci-pct-gfe-packet.html) **SHALL** be available to the GFE Coordination Requester that created the associated [GFE Coordination Task](StructureDefinition-davinci-pct-gfe-coordination-task.html) and **SHALL** be retrieved using the FHIR ID of the [GFE Coordination Task](StructureDefinition-davinci-pct-gfe-coordination-task.html).

-The [$gfe-retrieve operation](OperationDefinition-GFE-retrieve.html) **SHALL** return a single [GFE Packet](StructureDefinition-davinci-pct-gfe-packet.html) when a valid [GFE Coordination Task](StructureDefinition-davinci-pct-gfe-coordination-task.html) FHIR ID was provided and for which the requester has access.
+The [$gfe-retrieve operation](OperationDefinition-GFE-retrieve.html) **SHALL** return a single [GFE Packet](StructureDefinition-davinci-pct-gfe-packet.html) when executed on a valid [GFE Coordination Task](StructureDefinition-davinci-pct-gfe-coordination-task.html) instance for which the requester has access.

 The [GFE Packet](StructureDefinition-davinci-pct-gfe-packet.html) **SHALL** consist of: